Mathieu0321/F21-1010/class/lect/Lect-02/intellegence.raw.md

 4. Spacial Reasoning Intelligence - How do you find your away around.
 5. Bodily Anesthetic  - Athletics - Use hands to has to make things.
 6. Interpersonal Intelligence - How you motivate, lead, cooperate with others.
-7. Undersign Yourself - How do you work.
+7. Understanding Yourself - How do you work.
 What motivates YOU!
 8. Naturalist Intelligence - Relevant Discrimination about the natural world.
 How to choose what is in the world to gain advantage.
 9. Teaching Intelligence - Teach to other people.